 - performed radiation or chemotherapy

-you are more likely see a sharp bone that appears out of gums and soft tissues in your mouth.
+You are more likely to see a sharp bone that appears out of gums and soft tissues in your mouth.
 This doesn’t usually happen but bone spur exists in the location of your previous oral surgical procedure.

 What is a bone spur (bone spicule)?

 Bone spur, also called bone spicule, is the appearance of bony parts in your gum’s soft tissue.
 Bone spicule is like an extra piece of bone that is trapped in your gum and can cause pain, infection, and swelling in its site in your gum.
 It is caused due to diseases, oral surgery (e.g. tooth extraction), medications, and dental trauma or injury.

 A bone spur or bone spicule in the gum is medically called osteonecrosis of the jaw (ONJ).
 Necrosis means dead and here it means a dead bone fragment, which pokes out from your gum.
 It can happen in both jaws and you usually think it is your broken teeth but it is not.

 The causes of bone spur in your gum

 There are several causes for the sharp bony parts that stick out of your gums.

 - Medications (some bisphosphonates drugs)